juancroldan/exodia/README.md

 # EXOrDIA

 This will be a simple python library called exordia, which relies on using XOR operations to split a file into N encrypted shards.
+The name is a reference to the Yu-Gi-Oh! card [Exodia the Forbidden One](https://yugioh.fandom.com/wiki/Exodia_the_Forbidden_One), which is split into 5 pieces.

 The method is simple:

-Split
+**Split**
 * Generate N-1 random files
 * Generate a file by XORing all the random files plus the original one
 * The N generated files are the shards

-Merge
+**Merge**
 * XOR the N random files

 ## Usage